harigowtham/softserve_wiki/Running-Regressions-on-clean-Centos-7-machine.md

-This note is intended to help you debug Centos regressions on a machine loaned via softserve.
+This note is intended to help you debug Centos regressions on a clean Centos 7 machine.
 It's critical that you follow the instructions to the letter.

+## Softserve machines
+**If you are working on a machine loaned from softserve, we have [specific instructions for that][softserve].**

 ## Steps
 * Install Ansible.
 You can either use `pip install ansible` or `sudo dnf install ansible`.